 In the adult literacy programs, the community not only provides space for adult literacy centers, but some of the literate individuals also provide their services as teachers.
-A major emphasis of National Commission for Human Development (NCHD) Pakistan adult literacy program was to provide learning opportunities to the illiterate population (11-45 years).
+A major emphasis of NCHD adult literacy program was to provide learning opportunities to the illiterate population (11-45 years).
 Its innovative strategy involves social mobilization to identify keen learners and motivated teachers from within the community.
-National Commission for Human Development (NCHD) Pakistan implemented this program with partnership of provincial education department.
+NCHD implemented this program with partnership of provincial education department.
 Volunteerism for community Development (VCD) program in NCHD; was a social mobilization movement.
-The primary focus of the program was on the universal primary education and primary health care.
-Volunteerism for community Development (VCD) is a platform for all levels of Pakistani community to contribute voluntarily to the development of the country.
+The primary focus of the program is on the universal primary education and primary health care.
+VCD is a platform for all levels of Pakistani community to contribute voluntarily to the development of the country.
 This is the first ever program of the country, which focuses on individual volunteers from all strata of the society.

-National Commission for Human Development (NCHD) Pakistan draws upon at the grass root level in the field of education, health and income generation activities.
+NCHD draws upon at the grass root level in the field of education, health and income generation activities.
 The energies of the volunteers have been channelized which has increased the rate of progress to a noticeable extent (Rahat, 2004).

-2.1 Social Mobilization
+1.5.
+Social Mobilization

 Social mobilization is a process in which people are made enable to discuss their problems, analyze their problems and make plans to solve them, utilize their existing resources, solve them and sustain it (Ahmad & Zubair, 2009).
 These are the main features of social mobilization process.